open/close all folders

 - Forgot to Feed the Monster: His league of evil.

 - Freudian Excuse: His father refused to let him have comic books and burned down the company to teach him a lesson (with the people still in it).
 He also apparently taught him how to be an asshole.
 He was also taken by his grandfather, a corrupt and selfish businessman.

 Lisa: You're evil... and when you try to be good, you're even more evil!

-- Not to mention one time he tried giving away money, to show up a Richard Branson expy, by throwing silver dollars from a hot-air balloon, causing injuries and property damage below.
+- One time he tried giving away money, to show up a Richard Branson expy, by throwing silver dollars from a hot-air balloon, causing injuries and property damage below.

 - Heterosexual Life-Partners: This is how he views his relationship with Smithers, much to the latter's dismay.